camunda/camunda-docs-manual/content/introduction/telemetry.md

 ---

 At Camunda, we strive to offer excellent user experience at a high and stable level.
 On a strict opt-in basis, we are looking to collect environment and usage data to further improve the user experience for you.
-These insights help us to understand typical environment setups and product usage patterns and will be used data informed product improvement decisions to your benefit.
+These insights help us to understand typical environment setups and product usage patterns and will be used to make informed product improvement decisions to your benefit.

-The Telemetry Reporter is disabled by default and only collects and sends data after you explicitly enable a [process engine configuration][engine-config] flag.
-The configuration can be changed at any time during runtime via Java API or [REST API][telemetry-config-rest].
+## Design

+The process engine has a dedicated thread called the *Telemetry Reporter* to periodically report telemetry data to Camunda.
+This thread is by default always running, however only reports data if telemetry is explicitly enabled.
+See the [How to Enable Telemetry]({{< ref "#how-to-enable-telemetry" >}}) section for how to do this.

-The collected data will be sent once in 24 hours via HTTPS, which is scheduled by a Java timer task.
-We took good care that your process automation will not be negatively affected in case the Telemetry Reporter suddenly faces an unexpected error.
-Furthermore, no data will be collected and sent when you stop the process engine.
+When enabled, the collected data is sent once in 24 hours via HTTPS.
+The telemetry reporter is designed so that your implemented processes are not negatively affected in case the reporter suddenly faces an unexpected error.
+The telemetry reporter stops in any case when the process engine is stopped.

 ## Collected Data

-Below you find the full list of data we want to collect, followed by a real-world example.
+Below you find the full list of data the reporter collects, followed by a real-world example.
 On a conceptual level, they can be categorized into general data, meta/environment data, and usage data.

 ### General Data

 The "General Data" category contains information about the process engine: